Pip Pyle: Biography

 Pyle joined Phil Miller, a friend from kindergarten, and Phil's brother Steve, in forming Bruno's Blues Band, which rapidly evolved into Delivery.
 However, Pyle left the band in 1970 after arguing with singer Carol Grimes.
 He briefly played in blues band Chicken Shack and Steve Hillage's band Khan.

 In 1971, drummer Robert Wyatt asked Pyle to play instead of him on one track of Daevid Allen's solo album Banana Moon.
 From this, Pyle joined Allen in Gong.
-While only in the band for eight months, Pyle played on both Camembert Électrique and Continental Circus_(album).
+While only in the band for eight months, Pyle played on both Camembert Électrique and Continental Circus.
 Pyle was replaced by Laurie Allan, but rejoined Gong in 1989.

 In 1972, Pyle worked with Paul Jones (who had been singing with Manfred Mann) and with British singer Bridget St John, before founding Hatfield and the North with the Miller brothers and Richard Sinclair in 1972.
 Steve Miller was soon replaced by Dave Sinclair (Richard's cousin, from the band Caravan) before finalizing on the lineup of Pyle, Phil Miller, Richard Sinclair and keyboardist Dave Stewart.
 Hatfield and the North was released in 1974, while a second album, The Rotters' Club, followed the next year.
 As well as drumming, Pyle wrote many of the band's lyrics.

 Following Hatfield, Pyle joined Miller and Stewart in National Health as well as playing in other projects, including Soft Heap with Hugh Hopper, Elton Dean and Alan Gowen.
 He also played on Neil's Heavy Concept Album (1984), a spin-off from the television series The Young Ones with which Stewart was involved.